• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 2. SEO Strategy: Focus on Long-Tail and Brand Keywords

-• Target Long-Tail Keywords: Create highly specific, low-search-volume but high-intent long-tail content.
+• Focus on Long-Tail Keywords: Create highly niche, low-search but intent-precise long-tail content.

-• Optimize Brand Terms: Ensure the website ranks first when users search for your brand name.
+• Optimize Brand Keywords: Ensure your site ranks first when users search for your brand name.

-• Content is King: Leverage free website publishing features to consistently release high-quality, valuable content, accumulating assets for future paid upgrades.
+• Content is King: Leverage free websites' publishing features to consistently release high-quality, valuable content, accumulating content assets for future paid upgrades.

 3. Necessity and Roadmap for Professional Upgrades